Outdoor Dog Photography

 Whether it’s your first or fifteenth time having professional photos made, don't worry: I’ll walk you through the whole process from start to finish.

-About the Collections
+About the collections

 Along with a virtual stack of digital images, each collection option comes with a complimentary product credit, so you can get your favorite pictures where they belong: in print, where you can see them each and every day.
-You can choose any photo for prints—you are not limited to your digital downloads.

-The base collection includes 10 digitals and $200 in print credit.
-You'll have the option to upgrade to two other collections, depending on the number of digital images and products you need.
-All told, my clients invest between $1550 and $2550 in their images.
+The base collection includes 10 digitals and $200 in product credit, and there are two more options, depending on the number of digital images and products you need.
+This credit covers multiple print products.

 I have always loved animals.
 I know that's a common thing to say, so let me elaborate.

 It took me nine years to convince my parents to get a dog.
-Through high school, undergrad, and some post-grad time, I volunteered at an animal shelter, caring for adoptive dogs and cats, as well as at an equine therapy facility for children with disabilities.
+Through high school, undergrad, and some post-grad time, I volunteered at an animal shelter, caring for shelter dogs and cats, as well as at an equine therapy facility for children with disabilities.

 My degree is in Zoology with a specialization in animal behavior and neurobiology.
 Since I was 14, I wanted to be a wildlife veterinarian, so I fulfilled all of the pre-vet program requirements.
 My summers were spent with animals: I worked as a dog treat baker at a fancy pet store, I spent two summers interning at wildlife rehabilitation organizations, saving New Jersey and Canadian-native animals, which ranged from songbirds to fawns to raptors (my favorite) to baby seals.
 In the end, I realized that I didn't want to be a vet.